BerenLuthien/HyperColumns_ImageColorization/README.md

 ![](pics/model_2.png)

 ### 6.3 Hypothesis
 It is worth to try the above two "other models", because they give some insights.
 It looks that the original feature maps of VGG already contains enough information.
-Redundance functions or capacities are not really requested, and are possibly even worse to add.
+Redundant functions or capacities are not really requested.

 Here is an analogy.
 Imagine we are given only three maps: R,G,B maps.
 The three maps contain all information to reconstruct original color.
 All we have to do is to "stitch" them together.
-On the other hand, if we introduce more "non-linearity" and more "convolution" to them, we probably are not doing any good.
+We do not have to introduce more "non-linearity" and more "convolution" to the three maps.

 ## 7. More...
 Cartoon ?